Overthinking: The Stumbling Block to Opportunity

 It’s okay to acknowledge a problem.
 Instead of jumping to what went wrong and placing blame, start identifying ways to fix the problem.
-Focus on the things within your control to correct the problem.
+Focus on the specific actions within your control which will help to correct the problem.

 You possess control over your attitude and effort.
 The health of your business improves when you stop dwelling on the problems and start seeking solutions.

 3. You are not your thoughts

 You’re more critical of yourself than you are of others.
 Repeatedly beating yourself up or calling yourself a failure keeps you in a rut.